rebelsky/sams-assorted-musings-reflections/faculty-chair-2020-02-18.md

 Office administrative staff; expanded support will be provided in a stipend each summer for work done by the Chair.

 That's wonderful.
-I hope that it permits Chair VP [4] the time necessary to serve well in the role without being overwhelmed.
+I hope that it permits Chair VP [3] the time necessary to serve well in the role without being overwhelmed.
 Plus, it will give them more time to read all the suggestions I'll send via email.

 ---

-[1] In fact, I wasn't even suggested.

-[2] Our new Chair, with the initials, V.P. told me that they were glad that I could make a joke at their expense.
+[1] Our new Chair, with the initials, V.P. told me that they were glad that I could make a joke at their expense.

-[3] For extra credit, figure out who it is.
+[2] For extra credit, figure out who it is.

-[4] Or VP Chair [5].
+[3] Or VP Chair [4].

-[5] Nope, I don't know when to stop.
+[4] Nope, I don't know when to stop.